The Blood of Dawnwalker: All the key details about Rebel Wolves' dark fantasy action RPG

 During the day, you'll be proficient in sword fighting and employing magical abilities to take down enemies and clear whatever is blocking your path forward.
 However, you are also susceptible to the weaknesses of being a human, which is bound to be an awful lot of things.
 Your health bar won't regenerate naturally; instead you'll need to find consumables to restore some strength back to Coen.

 At night, however, you'll gain access to an entirely different set of skills limited to your vampire form.
-Of course, you'll still have weaknesses, but they will be entirely different from those you have as a human.
+Of course, you'll still have weaknesses, but they will be completely different from those you have as a human.
 As shared in the YouTube video, you'll be able to reach areas of the map unreachable by humans, which is bound to make traversal a lot easier.
 This includes a skill called "Shadowstep" which lets Coen easily jump to any area within his close vicinity.

 Interestingly, your health bar also represents your hunger as a vampire.
 As you can expect, you will need to quench Coen's thirst as a vampire.
 Getting too close to groups of NPCs can spur some unpredictable responses from them and potentially put yourself in more danger, so you'll want to single someone out should you need a midnight snack.
 When feeding, you'll also have complete control over how much blood you drain from your victims too.
 Whether you're drinking just enough to satisfy your needs and knock them unconscious, or draining them fully and killing them, the power is in your hands.
 If you don't want to harm humans though, you can always drink from animals instead if you'd rather.